HalfstarDev/matchanovel/README.md

 if system.time_month + 1 == 2
   Next month is February.
-  -- Even this will work, because Lua can add a number to a string representing a number, and will return a number.
+  -- Even this works, because Lua can add a number to a string of a number, and will return a number.
 ```

 ---